ayxg/gmash/docs/user/guides/add-gist-as-subtree.md

 ### [0.2] Use Case : Add all your public gists as a subtrees.
 To add multiple gists at once, you can use this basic bash script.
 This script iterates over an array of names and hashes, adding each one as as a new subtree.
 The **key is to keep every gist in a unique path**, to avoid any duplicate names.
-By default, subtree new denies overwrite.
+By default, `gmash subtree new` denies overwrite.
 For this script, the path format is : `gist/[name]-[hash]`.
 You may change it to suit your needs.
 You can see the result of such an operation in [my gist monorepo](https://github.com/ayzg/gists).
 Notice that each `revision` in your gist is reflected in as a commit in the monorepo.
 If you decide to use a `--squashed` commit history, you cannot pull unsquashed commits from that subtree or it will result in a **history mismatch** conflict.

 ``` bash
 #!/bin/bash